beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

-I’m a linguist who loves language and technology.
+I’m a computational linguist who loves language and technology.
 I have a strong background syntax, academic writing, editing, and reviewing.

 Outside of work, I enjoy reading (mostly horror), listening to music, photography, playing video games, and spending time with my cat.